Private Investigator Williamson Pleads Not Guilty To Bribery Case Charges, Trial Date Set

 The indictment states that Williamson paid bribes in cash and other things of value to personnel within the District Attorney's office and employees with other organizations associated with the OWI program, including Acadiana Outreach.
 Williamson is also alleged to have obtained false and fraudulent certifications from Acadiana Outreach, which certified that his clients completed court-ordered community service, when in fact the individuals had not.
 The indictment outlines that Williamson would obtain fraudulent driver safety training certificates showing that Williamson's "clients" completed court-mandated driver improvement programs when they had not.

 If convicted of the conspiracy, Williamson faces a maximum penalty of five years in prison, a $250,000 fine or both with up to three years of supervised release.
 He faces a maximum penalty of 10 years in prison, a 250,000 fine or both with three years of supervised release for each count of bribery, five years in prison, a $250,000 fine or both with three years of supervised release for the Social Security Fraud count, and five years in prison, a $250,000 fine or both with three years of supervised release for the false statements to a federal agent count.

 An indictment is merely an accusation and a defendant is presumed innocent unless and until proven guilty beyond a reasonable doubt.

-The Federal Bureau of Investigation conducted the investigation.
+The FBI conducted the investigation.
 Assistant U.S. Attorney John Luke Walker and Special Assistant U.S. Attorney Robert C. Abendroth are prosecuting the case.